cubee-cb/ncr-pakify/README.md

 - `c.json` - Level 3

 Only one condition can be used at a time; the first alternate with a matching condition wins.
-- If you have the Gold Rush and No Harm modifiers enabled, then your alternates were converted as `0 = goldRush` and `1 = noHarm`, it would load the alternate level for Gold Rush mode as that is listed first.
+- If you have the Gold Rush and No Harm modifiers enabled, and your alternates were converted as `0 = goldRush` and `1 = noHarm` (as they would be by alphabetical order), the game would load the alternate level for Gold Rush mode as that is listed first.
   - You can guide pakify to process your alternates in a specific order by naming the file like `1-1_noHarm.json` and `1-2_goldRush.json`, as it processes them alphabetically.
 Do not add more `_`'s!
+  - This is helpful if for example your `goldRush` alternate is impossible to complete when No Harm mode is enabled.

 Valid alternates are the following:
 - `noHarm` - No Harm modifier is enabled.